sohaibuddinsyed/Neural-Networks/README.md

 ### Dependencies

 The project should work with the 'Tensorflow 2.7' kernel on HiPerGator.
-I have have used a custom kernel for running this project.

 <!-- USAGE EXAMPLES -->
 ## Usage